Categorical plot

 "count" | Counts of each category | sns.countplot() |

-to change the plot type — no need to rewrite code.
+You can switch kind to change the plot type — no need to rewrite code.

 Faceting: split data into subplots